Seven Commands Every Dog Should Know

 Well-trained dogs will follow your commands even as you continue with other activities.

-Making sure your dog will come when called is essential if you’re letting your dog go off-leash in public or if he escapes your grasp.
+Making sure your dog will come when called is essential if you’re letting your dog go off-leash in public or if he or she escapes your grasp.
 This command will help you control the situation so you’re not chasing your dog.

 This is a great command when your dog is overly excited or could be in the way.
 Tell your dog to sit when they are barking at the doorbell, hyped up to go on a walk, or underfoot when you’re bringing in groceries.